Prekindergarten Education

 Overview

-High-quality, affordable child care is critical to Maine’s economic development.
-It prepares young Mainers for success in school and supports their parents’ full participation in the workforce, a fact highlighted by the COVID pandemic.
+High-quality, affordable early care and education is critical to Maine’s economic development.
+It prepares young Mainers for success in school and supports their parents’ full participation in the workforce, a fact highlighted during the COVID pandemic.

 Fig. A